 We send SMS appointment reminders the working day prior to your appointment.

 We will call you to confirm if you are at risk of Covid-19 prior to the appointment.
 Please inform staff of any cold and flu like symptoms, recent travel or close contact with someone who is unwell or has recently traveled.

 New Patient Appointments

 New Patients, please arrive 15 mins early for your appointment as we need this time to ensure your details are correct in your health record.
-We encourage all new patients to print a copy of the NEW PATIENT FORM so it can be filled out prior to your appointment.
+All new patients are to print a copy of the NEW PATIENT FORM so it can be filled out prior to your appointment.

 If you have an emergency please dial 000 immediately.

-Oxford St Medical Centre Bulimba is a private billing practice.
+Oxford St Medical Center Bulimba is a private billing practice.
 Our fees may vary depending on the complexity, length and time of your appointment.